ccamlr/data/README.md

 ## Releases and Change Management

 The published versions of this repository and the change notes are available through GitHub [Releases](https://github.com/ccamlr/data/releases).
 Individual data set readme files may contain additional specific version information.
+Some data sets contain a versions subfolder which contain previous versions of the data for reference.

 ## Licencing, confidentiality and use